daniel-collings/boltviz-auto/README.md

 - [ ] Mock contact form with recaptcha
 - [ ] Light/dark mode toggle
 - [ ] Login portal to redirect admin to CMS
+- [ ] Currently not making use of ISR and newly published data will only be visible on build.
+Consider using the `.listen` option to watch for documents changing.